2021 Ford Bronco First Edition production upped to 7,000 units

 First Edition Broncos combine the Badland's mechanicals with the leather-trimmed interior of the Outer Banks and the exterior of the desert-ready Wildtrak.
 First Edition models will cost $60,800 for a two-door and $64,995 for a four-door before options.

 Every First Edition is powered by a twin-turbocharged 2.7-liter V-6 with 310 horsepower and 400 pound-feet of torque.
-The lone transmission is a 10-speed automatic transmission as the 7-speed manual won't be offered with he V-6.
-Four-wheel drive is standard, as are front and rear locking differentials and an electronically disconnecting front sway bar.
+The lone transmission is a 10-speed automatic transmission as the 7-speed manual won't be offered with the V-6.
+Four-wheel drive is standard, as are front and rear locking differentials and a disconnecting front sway bar.
 First Edition models will ride on 35-inch Mud Terrain tires on 17-inch bead-lock-capable wheels.

 Ford said more than 200 accessories will be available from launch when the Bronco hits dealerships in the spring of 2021.
 Those accessories will run the gamut from donut doors and off-road lighting kits to a winch and push bars.